-You can take a tour, see how it all goes down, and get covered in corn dust like we did.
-The general store will give you that down home mountain feeling.
-Especially when you pick up a bag of corn meal milled right next door.
+You can take a tour, see how it all goes down, and get covered in corn dust as we did.
+The general store will give you that down-home mountain feeling.
+Especially when you pick up a bag of cornmeal milled right next door.

 The research for this story was made fully possible by